Briangel29/git-cheatsheet/README.md

 #### Log

-- `git log` displays the details commit history
+- `git log` displays the details commit history.
 - `git log -n 3` displays n details commits.
 - `git log --oneline` displays each commits as a single-line view.
 - `git log --graph` displays a graphic relation of each commits.